hassan-byt0/Speaker_recognition_system/README.md

 ### Challenges Faced

-* Handling variations in audio quality and background noise.
+* Handling variations in audio quality and background noise and understanding waveform dimensions while applying the model.
-* Ensuring the model generalizes well to unseen speakers.
+* Addition of the Dataset for managing dataset results in the addition of '/Dataset' before the 'fdir path' column value of test and train .csv files.
 * Optimizing the model for better accuracy and F1 score.

 ### Additional Features

 * Implemented Wav2vec2 pre-trained model for feature extraction by comparing waveforms as embeddings.
 <!--* Used advanced preprocessing methods to enhance feature extraction.-->
-* Dockerized the speaker recognition system by building a Docker image.
+* Dockerized the speaker recognition system by building a Docker image container.

 ### Additional Comments

 * Utilized the torchaudio model pre-trained Wav2vec2 model, which showcases significant improvements in terms of accuracy and F1 score.
 We can implement different open-source audio recognition models from Hugging Face models or other platforms.
 * Attempted hyperparameter tuning by introducing training arguments from torch methods, but due to time constraints, it was not fully implemented.
+* Need to perform data augmentation as we required more data for the model to be generalized.
 * Utilized the Lightning.ai cloud platform in a Visual Studio setting as it provides vast computational power and is easy to use.

 ### License